missionpinball/mpf-docs/docs/gmc/installation.md

 After Godot is installed, open the editor and create a New Project.
 Select your MPF game project folder as the project path, and choose an appropriate render engine.

 For most pinball games, *Mobile* rendering is the recommended balance between performance and featureset.
 If you plan to do advanced 3D graphics and complex rendering, choose *Forward+*.
 If you want to optimize your game to run on very low-powered hardware with limited rendering features, choose *Compatibility*.
+Note that you can change this setting at any time, so don't stress about it :)

 !!! note "Root project vs GMC subfolder"